genki-aik/Transcendent-Endeavors-Code-Challenge-1/README.md

     - Change directory into the backend folder by typing in the command `cd backend` from root folder.
     - Now that you are within the `backend` directory, run the command `./gradlew bootRun` to start the backend server locally.
 Ensure that port 8080 is free.
 5. Now let's start the frontend to interact with the backend.
 Open up a new terminal window without terminating the backend server that is running locally.
-    - Change back to the root directory by typing in the command `cd ..` from the `backend` folder.
+    - Change into the `frontend` directory by running the command `cd frontend` (This command is run from the root directory).
+Just make sure you are in the `frontend` directory.
+You can check that by typing in the command `pwd` on terminal.
-    - Change into the `frontend` directory by running the command `cd frontend`.
+    - We need to generate `node_modules` first.
+Run the command `npm install`.
-    - Start the frontend by typing in the command `npm start`.
+    - Once that is done, start the frontend by typing in the command `npm start`.
 6. Now you should be able to interact with the website.
 Type in a number to see your desired results!

 ## Frontend UI